sti-uff/how-we-ruby/README.md

 # how-we-ruby
-Guidelines for working with ruby on rails
+Quick-referencing guidelines for working with ruby on rails

 ## What is this repository for?

-This repository is for quick-referencing our current rails stack on Superintendência de Tecnologia da Informação - Universidade Federal Fluminense (STI-UFF, for short)
+Quick-referencing our current rails stack on Superintendência de Tecnologia da Informação - Universidade Federal Fluminense (STI-UFF, for short)

-# Ruby Stack - STI-UFF #

 ## Ruby
 * ruby 2.1.5 or higher